dtta222/UserAccount/README.md

 # UserAccount

+# Develop a Java application where you will create a user-defined Java class to maintain data about a user’s credentials to log into an application or system.
+This will include a user’s name and password and an additional piece of data to help with encryption.
+We will visit the Caesar cipher again.

 # R1: Create the UserAccount class.
 # R2: Validate all parameters in UserAccount.
 # R3: Encryption and decryption is handled properly.